The who’s who of ancient people

 Mesopotamia – 3300 BC to 750 BC

-The Mesopotamia civilization is widely believed to be the first civilization in human history.
-There were many people and groups that existed before this but non of them were able to form into what is classed as a civilization, making Mesopotamia the first one.
+The Mesopotamian civilizations are widely believed to be the first civilizations in human history.
+There were many people and groups that existed before this but none of them were able to form into what is classed as a civilization, making Mesopotamia the first one.
 It was a land located in the Middle East and sat between the Tigris and Euphrates rivers in a very fertile area of land, perfect for mass-producing crops.

 Romans – 800 BCE to 500 AD